Owbridge PSM, Glenn

 Glenn was the Australian Corporate Lawyers Association’s Government Lawyer of the Year in 2011.
 In 2014 he was honoured with the Public Service Medal (PSM) for his outstanding public service through his contribution to the development of competition and consumer law and his carriage, as AGS's lead solicitor, of the Air Cargo cartel proceedings.

-Glenn’s recent work includes:
+Glenn’s relevant work includes:

 - advising on the completion effects and aspects of Commonwealth programs to deal with the COVID 19 pandemic